 What are the welfare outcome measures?

-Sample pens of finisher pigs (less than 50 kg) are routinely assessed for the following:
+Sample pens of finisher pigs (greater than 50 kg) are routinely assessed for the following:

 - Pigs that would benefit from removal to hospital pen (hospital pigs)